 - Hi hat foot chick.

-These low volume cymbals fit to any regular cymbal stand, meaning you don’t need to buy extra gear to mount them.
+Importantly, these low volume cymbals fit to any regular cymbal stand, meaning you don’t need to buy extra gear to mount them.
+They are available in packs, or individually.

 Taking things one step further…

-If you want to trigger real cymbal sounds, the Zildjian Gen16 cymbal pack gives the same feel as the L80 range, with added electronic cymbal processing.
+If you want to trigger real cymbal sounds, the Zildjian Gen16 low volume cymbal pack gives the same feel as the L80 range, with added electronic cymbal processing.
 The Gen16 module picks up each strike and movement of the cymbals, converting this into digital sound.
 Importantly, this is different from an electronic cymbal pad – the Gen16 converts the cymbal’s vibration into sound, allowing for much more realistic chokes, accents, and hi hat work.
-The technology here is different from a normal electronic cymbal pad which simply detects a “hit” and its velocity.
+The technology here is different from a normal electronic cymbal pad which simply detects a “hit” and its velocity, and then plays a sound.
 The Zildjian Gen16 cymbal range is great for low volume gigging where real cymbals are too overpowering, or for a much more realistic-sounding practice setup.
 These cymbals can also be used like regular L80 cymbals (without the electronics turned on), making them a versatile option.
+Put your headphones on, or plug them into a stereo or PA system, and you’ve got full control over your cymbal volume.
+Like the L80 cymbals, the Zildjian Gen16 range is available in different packs, or you can get these cymbals separately.

 So which low volume cymbal package should I choose?

-- Go with the Zildjian L80 cymbal range if you just want a low volume practice setup.
+- Go with the Zildjian L80 cymbal range if you just want a low volume drum practice setup.
+These are great for a practice room, and still give enough sound for you to hear what you’re doing.

-- Choose the Gen16 cymbals for low volume live performances, and realistic-sounding low volume practicing with headphones or through speakers.
+- Choose Zildjian’s Gen16 cymbals for low volume live drum performances, and realistic-sounding low volume practicing with headphones or through speakers.
+Without the electronics turned on, the Gen16 range behaves exactly like the L80 low volume range, making them a very versatile choice.

-See this video to see what Zildjian L80 cymbals can do:
+See this video to see what Zildjian L80 low volume cymbals can do:

-Here’s an overview of the Zildjian Gen16 cymbal range: The same low volume setup as the L80 cymbals, with added electronics for low volume live performance or realistic-sounding practice.
+Here’s an overview of the Zildjian Gen16 low volume cymbal range: The same low volume setup as the L80 cymbals, with added electronics for low volume live performance or realistic-sounding practice.

 Want to read more about electronic drumming?
 See the compact electronic drum pad options in this article.